dimitrit/figforth/README.md

-# FIG-FORTH 1.1 for Z80
+# fig-FORTH 1.1 for Z80

-A FIG-FORTH(1) implementation for the Z80 that can be built using TASM (Telemark Assembler):
+A fig-FORTH<sup>1</sup> implementation for the Z80 that can be built using TASM (Telemark Assembler):

 ```
 $ tasm -80 -b figforth.z80 forth.com forth.lst